Beyond-jQuery/book/manuscript/events.md

 libraryElement.dispatchEvent(event);
 ~~~~~~~

 Above, we can easily create our custom event, trigger it, and ensure it bubbles up to ancestor elements.
 So, our "image-removed" event is observable outside of our library.
 We've also passed the image ID in the `detail` property of the event payload.
 More on accessing this data later on.
 But there's a problem here - this will _not_ work in any version of Internet Explorer.
 Unfortunately, as I mentioned in the last section, Explorer does not support the `Event` constructor.
-So, we must fall back to the following approach in IE:
+So, we must fall back to the following approach for cross-browser support:

 {title="triggering custom events - web API - all modern browsers", lang=javascript}
 ~~~~~~~